savvydb42/MicrosoftLearning-DP100/labdocs/Lab02A.md

 Before you can train a model, you typically need to apply some preprocessing transformations to the data.

-1. In the pane on the left, view the **Modules** (&#8862;) tab and expand the **Data Transformation** section, which contains a wide range of modules you can use to transform data before model training.
+1. In the pane on the left, expand the **Data Transformation** section, which contains a wide range of modules you can use to transform data before model training.
 2. Drag a **Normalize Data** module to the canvas, below the **diabetes dataset** module.
 Then connect the output from the **diabetes dataset** module to the input of the **Normalize Data** module.
 3. Select the **Normalize Data** module and view its settings, noting that it requires you to specify the transformation method and the columns to be transformed.
 Then, leaving the transformation as **ZScore**, edit the columns to includes the following column names:
     * PlasmaGlucose